 Complete an interview with the Project SEARCH Committee.

-Project SEARCH is a partnership between Pearl Buck Center, PeaceHealth SacredHeart Medical Center, Oregon Vocational Rehabilitation Services and the Oregon Department of Human Services.
+Project SEARCH is a partnership between Pearl Buck Center, PeaceHealth SacredHeart Medical Center, Hilton Eugene, Oregon Vocational Rehabilitation Services and the Oregon Department of Human Services.
+Special thanks to SELCO Community Credit Union for sponsoring the Hilton Eugene site.